True Key Review: Quick Expert Summary

 - Safe Notes.

-Other features like Wallet, password generator, and Safe Notes have all the same options as in the desktop apps.
+Other features like Wallet, password generator, and Safe Notes have all the same options as on desktop.
 One difference that I really like is that True Key lets you use your camera to scan your credit card, which makes it really easy to quickly add different payment options to the Wallet.

 The settings menu includes settings for in-app screen capture, default username when adding new logins, auto sign-out period, password and note visibility, and Instant Log In.